Bye (film)

 Bye (Adiós) is a 2019 Spanish drama film directed by Paco Cabezas, starring Mario Casas, Natalia de Molina, and Ruth Díaz.
-Bye was filmed on location in Seville.

 The film was nominated for three Goya Awards.
-It was produced by Apache Films and Adiós La Película AIE alongside La Claqueta PC, in association with Sony Pictures International Productions and with the participation of RTVE, Movistar+, ICAA, Orange and Junta de Andalucía.

 Plot

 Juan is in prison and is granted a temporary release to attend his daughter Estrella's communion.
 When he arrives in his neighbourhood, Las 3000 Viviendas in Seville, he realises the violence in the streets.
 The death of his daughter on the day of her communion uncovers a web of police corruption and drug trafficking.

 Eli is a female police inspector and she will be in charge of handling the case of the girl's death but she will have to fight against both the mistrust of her colleagues and Juan, who has decided to take the law into his own hands.

+Production

+Bye was produced by Apache Films and Adiós La Película AIE alongside La Claqueta PC, in association with Sony Pictures International Productions and with the participation of RTVE, Movistar+, ICAA, Orange and Junta de Andalucía.
+It was filmed on location in Seville.